tentac0la/apiFreeTwitterBot/README.md

 - This should be easier to run on a scheduler.
 - This should allow for full containerization
 - This should be tested on ECS, an always-on raspberry pi, or similar
+- This should allow for media attachment.
+Currently text-only.